US measles tally hits 465, with most illnesses in kids

 Outbreaks have hit several states, including California, Michigan and New Jersey.
 New York City accounted for about two-thirds of the U.S. cases reported last week.

 The Centers for Disease Control and Prevention updated the numbers Monday.
-Roughly 80% of the cases are age 19 or younger.
+Roughly 80 percent of the cases are age 19 or younger.

 The CDC recommends that all children get two doses of measles vaccine.
 It says the vaccine is 97% effective.